DavidKacprzak/ValuationVisualization/README.md

 ## Final Thoughts

-By visualizing our DataFrame we were able to quickly identify key trends.
+By visualizing our DataFrame we were able to quickly identify notable trends.

-Counter-intuitive to the common valuation approach to invest in underpriced stocks (or avoid overpriced stocks) we observed that high valuations performed well in the time period analyzed (2018-2019).
-This analysis should be expanded upon to include a larger sample of stocks and over a longer timeframe.
+The first relationship we found was that irrespective of high P/S multiples, we observed that stocks with growing revenue and revenue acceleration had positive future year stock returns with high probability.
+Counter-intuitive to the common valuation approach to invest in underpriced stocks (or avoid overpriced stocks), when stocks had growing revenue and revenue acceleration this should be viewed as a strong momentum buy.

+The second compelling relationship we identified was when stocks had both negative revenue growth and negative acceleration of revenue (decelerating decline in revenue) we observed these are potential turn around candidates.
+Stocks meeting this criteria often showed returns greater that 50% for the following year.

-We would like to continue testing our hypothesis with the addition of machine learning applications.
+Ideally this analysis can be expanded upon to include a larger sample of stocks and over a longer timeframe.
+We would like to continue testing our hypotheses with the addition of machine learning applications in the future!